If you have ever experienced an acne breakout, you’ll definitely understand how depressing it is.

 Certain hair styles can also be a reason for your acne.
 Especially if it sticks to your skin, irritates skin, makes it itchy or causes you to pick at your skin.
 Generally, sweeping all your hair away from the face is best hair style to prevent acne.

-Be patient, acne takes an average of six to eight weeks to completely disappear.
+It’s important to remain patient as acne can take an average of six to eight weeks to completely disappear.
 Before you give up on your acne treatment, remember that results takes time to show.

 Acne Care Tips

-Here are some of my personal care tips for people suffering from acne-prone skin:
+Here are some of our personal care tips for people with acne-prone skin:

 - Wash your face twice a day, with warm water and a suitable face cleanser that is specially formulated for acne treatment